 - Acquittal student conduct does not warrant sanctions - Conduct (Professional Behavior) Warning/Sanctions (Specific conduct and sanctions will be given to the student in writing).
-One of the following will be imposed. - The student is warned his/her conduct is unprofessional and future breaches will be result in sanctions - The student will be required to either provide a verbal or written apology to the involved parties or both - The student will be required to research the involved topic and write a brief research paper with references as determined appropriate by the MSAT Director. (e.g., professionalism, ethics, etc.) - Assignment of Community Service Hours
+One of the following will be imposed. - The student is warned their conduct is unprofessional and future breaches will result in sanctions - The student will be required to either provide a verbal or written apology to the involved parties or both - The student will be required to research the involved topic and write a brief research paper with references as determined appropriate by the MSAT Director. (e.g., professionalism, ethics, etc.) - Assignment of Community Service Hours

-- Athletic Training Students who are suspended from his/her athletic training clinical experiences will be assigned community service hours to replace the clinical experiences he/she would have performed.
+- Athletic Training Students who are suspended from their athletic training clinical experiences will be assigned community service hours to replace the clinical experiences he/she would have performed.
 Specific conduct and sanctions will be given to the student in writing. - Disciplinary Warning - The student will be given a warning that their performance is below average. - Specific areas for improvement (deficiencies) and suggestions for improvement (objectives and outcomes) will be given.
-This will be in the form of a "Learning Contract" that the student and the MSAT Director will agree upon and sign.
+This will be in the form of a "Learning Contract" that the student and the MSAT Director will agree upon and sign. - Dismissal - The student will be notified in writing of dismissal from the ATP following a written warning. - If a student is dismissed, the student must re-apply to the MSAT Program, follow all application procedures, provide current documentation required for application, and demonstrate consistent improvement in the area that resulted in the dismissal to be considered as a candidate.